A guide to Self Assessment in FreeAgent for limited company directors

 Self Assessment pages that are supported in FreeAgent

-The 'Tax Adjustments' page contains an overview of your tax liability and NICs (National Insurance Contributions) that are due, and allows you to include details of tax adjustments, including applying for a reduction in your payments on account.
+The Tax Adjustments page contains an overview of your tax liability and the National Insurance contributions that you owe.
+You should use this page to record the details of any tax adjustments that you want to make (e.g. applying for a reduction in your payments on account).

 - Capital Gains summary

-Residence, remittance basis etc
+- Residence, remittance basis etc

-Anything on the SA101 Additional Information form
+- Anything on the 'SA101 Additional Information' form

 If you need to complete any of these pages then you won't be able to use FreeAgent to submit your Self Assessment tax return.

 Navigate to the ‘Taxes’ tab at the top of the screen and select ‘Self Assessment’ from the drop-down menu.

-Select the relevant user from the drop-down menu.
+Select the relevant name from the ‘User’ drop-down menu.

-Select the relevant tax year from the list or from the 'History' drop-down menu.
+Select the relevant tax year from the list on the left-hand side of the panel or from the 'History' drop-down menu.

-If you still need to complete some of the required information on a page, you’ll see an ‘In Progress’ notification at the top of each page.
-This indicates how many sections or questions still need to be completed.
+FreeAgent will automatically save the data as you enter it.
+If you need to complete some of the required information on a page, you’ll see an ‘In Progress’ notification indicating how many sections or questions still need to be completed.